EMPLOYEE ASSISTANCE GRANTS

 The City of Novi is your home whether you are looking to live, work or play.
 Just ask our 60,000 residents and more than 3,000 businesses why they chose Novi to call home.
 Whether you are an existing local business or one looking to invest in our community, give our Economic Development Team a call to assist you in your decision.

-Oakland County Michigan Works!
-Virtual Job Fair
+Oakland County Michigan Works! is Hosting a Multi-Industry Virtual Career Fair

 Oakland County Business Counselors